Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Method

-- `.allowedFluids(fluids: String[])`{: .language-javascript }: Sets the fluids that the aqueduct may hold
+- `.allowedFluids(fluids: String[])`{: .language-javascript .m-link #aqueduct-allowed-fluids }: Sets the fluids that the aqueduct may hold
     - `fluids`: The registry names of fluids the aqueduct can hold.
 Two liquids with different namespaces but same paths will not be accepted, `minecraft:empty` will automatically be added
-- `models(models: BiConsumer<AqueductModelPart, ModelGenerator>)`{: .language-javascript }: Sets the model generation of the aqueduct.
+- `models(models: BiConsumer<AqueductModelPart, ModelGenerator>)`{: .language-javascript .m-link #aqueduct-models }: Sets the model generation of the aqueduct.
 Accepts a callback with two parameters.
 The second parameter is a model generator and the first has the following methods:
     - `.base()`{: .language-javascript }: A boolean.
 If the model part in operation is for the base
     - `.north()`{: .language-javascript }: A boolean.
 If the model part in operation is the north part
     - `.south()`{: .language-javascript }: A boolean.
 If the model part in operation is the south part